-Mosca-Hooper Conservation DistrictContact Judy Lopez Address 101 South Craft Drive Alamosa, CO 81101 Phone (719-)589-3907 x131 Fax (719) 589-0613 MissionThe mission of Mosca-Hooper conservation District is to provide leadership in Natural resource Management for the betterment of all present and future residents of the district through education and example.
-DescriptionMosca-Hooper Conservation District, a county-wide district in Alamosa County, was established on May 12,1943.
-Overall the district has a conservation history of almost 51 years.
-Mosca Hooper-Conservation Distreict encompasses all the land in Alamosa County except for those areas that had been previously excluded.
+Mosca-Hooper Conservation DistrictContact Kelley Baily Address 101 South Craft Drive Alamosa, CO 81101 www.moscahooper.com Phone (719) 937-2478 Fax (719) 589-0613 MissionThe mission of Mosca-Hooper Conservation District is to provide leadership in natural resource management for the betterment of all present and future residents of the district through education and example.
+DescriptionMosca-Hooper Conservation District, a county-wide district in Alamosa County, was established on June 7, 1943.
+The district has a conservation history of 70+ years.
+Mosca Hooper-Conservation District encompasses all the land in Alamosa County except for those areas that had been previously excluded.
 Total acreage within the District is 462,000 acres.
 There are 317,000 that are private and 145,00 that are public lands.
-DistrictThe Mosca-Hooper Conservation District is proud of their achievements.
-The board of supervisors is composed of a variety of super visors that come from all reaches of the agriculture community.
-The talent that the board brings ensures sound manage of all natyral resources within the district.
-ServiceThe board has a tradition of service, not just to local producers, but to small acre landowners and to various agriculture and education entities throughout Alamosa County, the San Luis Valley and the State of Colorado.
+DistrictThe Mosca-Hooper Conservation District is proud of its achievements.
+The board of supervisors is a diverse group of stake-holders that come from all reaches of the agriculture community.
+This combination of experience and talent helps to ensure sound management of natural resources within the district.
+ServiceThe board has a tradition of service—not just to local producers—but to small-acre landowners and various agriculture and education entities throughout Alamosa County, the San Luis Valley, and the State of Colorado as well.
 Board of Supervisors

 Staff

-If you are interested in learning more about one of our programs or being added to our small acreage mailing list, Contact our District Manager, Shirley Witherspoon.
+If you are interested in learning more about one of our programs or being added to our small acreage mailing list, please contact the District Manager.

 |